Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Currently, NTC and Ncell each have above 50 lakh 4G users as per NTA’s latest MIS figures.
 On 3G, NTC has over 1 crore users, and Ncell boasts almost 25 lakh subscribers.
 Plausibly, NTC’s 4G accumulated above 39 lakh new 4G users in just a year in 2078.
 Smart Cell has 1 lakh, 82 thousand, 615 users on its fourth-gen network.
 This all amounts to a total beyond 1 crore, 10 lakhs 4G users in Nepal.

 This is a testament to accelerating coverage for the fourth-gen network in the country.
-A recent report has shown that Ntc 4G has reached 92% local levels in Nepal with nationwide coverage expected soon.
+A recent report has shown that Ntc 4G coverage has reached 92% local levels in Nepal with nationwide coverage expected soon.
 Meanwhile, there remain some areas with only 2G networks.

 These factors compromise the status of 3G.
 It has lost priority and ground over its predecessor and successor.
 With 4G-based VoLTE offering simultaneous HD voice calls and very high bandwidth performance, 3G will be the one to lose the essence.